 - This post contains affiliate links.
 Read more here.

-Let’s face it: making a plastic or metal crate look good is nearly impossible.
+Let’s face it—making a plastic or metal crate look good is nearly impossible.
 But most dog crate end tables are made of wood, which is a natural material that can enhance the beauty of your home.
-If you have a well-trained, mature dog who has experience with crates (as opposed to one who needs crate training and may chew or scratch), this kind of crate is an option for you.
+If you have a trained, mature dog who has experience with crates, this kind of home is a great option for your pup.

 A well-built wood dog crate can do double duty as both a dog crate and end table, which can be a great space saver in small rooms.

-Another advantage of the crate-as-furniture scenario is that you can keep your crate in spaces where the family gathers like the living or family room without cramping your style, and this means your dog has a space to relax with his “pack” and feel like one of the family, which provides for better socialization.
+Another advantage of a crate-as-furniture is that you can keep your crate in spaces where the family gathers like the living or family room without cramping your style, meaning your dog has a space to relax with his “pack” and feel like one of the family, which provides for better socialization.

-Wooden crates generally also have a more enclosed structure, which gives dogs privacy and more closely replicates the den experience (just be sure your crate has proper ventilation).
+Some wooden crates have a more enclosed structure, which offers dogs privacy and more closely replicates the den experience (just be sure your crate has proper ventilation).

 Dog end table crates made from solid wood such as pine, fir, birch, or cedar have a more natural look and usually use fewer resources to make, which can be appealing to those looking to “simplify” or reduce their impact on the environment.

-For crate training, wooden dog crate end tables are generally not a good idea.
+For puppies and other dogs just starting crate training, wooden dog crate end tables are generally not a good idea.

 A Quick Word on Size

 It’s a wooden-style crate, and so much more!
 Wire and solid wood veneer make for an attractive addition to your home and can work as an end table or stand.
-Available in medium and large sizes, slide the panels out and connect the pins to transform this space from a crate to a gate!
-A handy option if you need to close off a room from your doggo.Buy on Chewy
+Available in medium and large sizes, this crate’s panels slide out so you can connect the pins and transform this from a crate to a gate!
+A handy option if you need to close off a room from your doggo.Buy Now on Chewy

 This piece is perfect as an end or console table while also housing your small furry friend.
 With an attached top, this enclosed crate is great for pups who prefer their privacy.
-Made from pine wood and coated in water-based paint, the wire door with latch is removable so your dog can come and go as she pleases.Buy on Amazon
+Made from pine wood and coated in water-based paint, the wire door with latch is removable so your dog can come and go as they please.Buy Now on Amazon

 Get ready for compliments!
 This chic wood-style crate comes in white or espresso, depending on your decor needs.
 Made from sturdy medium-density fiberboard and wire, this crate is best for dogs on the smaller side.
-The double front door and single side door are secured with nickel hardware locks and a removable pad for your doggy’s comfort is included.Shop on Amazon
+The double front door and single side door are secured with nickel hardware locks, and a removable pad for your doggy’s comfort is included.Buy Now on Amazon

-Constructed with metal rods, MDF, and finished with a solid wood veneer, select the black or white version of this crate for your living space.
-Made with a solid floor, open the door to this durable end table crate one of two ways: either via a hinge or a slide that seamlessly incorporates the door into the interior of the crate (pictured).Buy on Amazon
+Constructed with metal rods, MDF, and finished with a solid wood veneer, this white crate will brighten up your living space.
+Made with a solid floor, open the door to this durable end table crate one of two ways: either via a hinge or a slide that seamlessly incorporates the door into the interior of the crate.Buy Now on Amazon

 - How to Crate Train Your Puppy to Keep Them Happy, Cozy, and Safe